 This is a quick and easy Japanese vegetable miso soup recipe.
 It's made both completely vegetarian and vegan and filled with plenty of vegetables including shiitake mushrooms, leek, tomatoes, green onions (scallions) and tofu, along with the usual Japanese miso soup ingredients, including sesame oil, vegetable broth, soy sauce, and, of course, miso!

-In a large pot, sautee the tomatoes, leek and mushroom for 1-3 minutes just to give them a head start.
+In a large pot, saute the tomatoes, leek, and mushroom for 1 to 3 minutes.

 Stir well to dissolve and mix the miso.